bmcmahen/animate-css/Readme.md

 # animate-css

-Apply css animations to an element, with a callback for when that animation finishes.
+A small helper for applying CSS animations to an element, with a callback for when that animation finishes.
 If the browser doesn't support transitions, the callback is invoked immediately.
+It works well with [animate.css](https://github.com/daneden/animate.css) animations.

 ## Installation